DiegoMenaSaurio/TFM/README.md

   * Multiple proteins:

 In this case the user can select only the submit option.
 This option searches for the structure of the selected proteins in AlphaFolddb, downloads the pdb files and the Predicted Aligned Error (PAE) figure in the PSV_reports/PDBs directory and creates a PyMOL session file in PSV_reports/PyMolSessions folder.
 This file stores the protein structure (coloured in white) with its modifications and a label indicating the name of the modification.
-Those residues bearing a PTM will show their sidechain and will be coloured in different random colours, excluding white.
+Those residues bearing a PTM will show their sidechain and will be coloured in dierent random colours, excluding white.
 Besides, if there is a file with results from Appris for a protein in this process, the plugin will also colour the regions with annotations and place a label indicating the source and the feature found.

 [![image.png](https://i.postimg.cc/tgd0CRdT/image.png)](https://postimg.cc/WD4Y5vHL)

   * Single protein:

   The user must select a structure file to work by clicking the get pdb button.
 Then a pop-up window will show the structure files for this protein retrieved from Uniprot so that the user can select any of them.
-If the selected structure file has been predicted by AlphaFold, the header indicating the protein identifier will show the average predicted local distance difference test (pLDDT)  to assess the structure reliability, as this value represents the model confidence prediction.
+If the selected structure file has been predicted by AlphaFold, the header indicating the protein identifier will show the average predicted local distance dierence test (pLDDT)  to assess the structure reliability, as this value represents the model confidence prediction.

 Then clicking the get properties button will download the pdb file selected by the user and place it in the PSV_reports/PDBs directory.
 If the structure is predicted, the PAE image will be also downloaded.
 Besides, the name of the protein, the length of the sequence and the sequence will be retrieved as well.
 For this process, instead of retrieving those properties from Uniprot or AlphaFolddb, the plugin uses the pose_from_rcsb function from the Pyrosetta library.
 This function downloads the pdb and removes water molecules and ligands that do not have a role in our workflow.